 Fact: Garlic has microbial properties, but it likely can't prevent infection

 "It may protect you from vampires, but eating raw garlic will not prevent the coronavirus," Dr. Sovndal says.
-The World Health Organization echoes this statement (not the vampire part, though), saying, "Garlic is a healthy food that may have some antimicrobial properties.
+The WHO echoes this statement (not the vampire part, though), saying, "Garlic is a healthy food that may have some antimicrobial properties.
 However, there is no evidence from the current outbreak that eating garlic has protected people from the new coronavirus."

 In the end, what's going to keep you healthy are the basic steps our doctors have always told us — drink plenty of fluids, eat healthy foods, sleep, wash your hands, don't touch your face, and avoid contact with sick people.

 COVID-19 has been declared a global pandemic.
 Go to the CDC website for the latest information on symptoms, prevention, and other resources.